pocketlabs/stop/README.md

 Once antlr4 is installed run the following command to generate the Java lexer and parser:

-`antlr4 -o ./src/main/java/org/stop/parser -package org.stop.parser -listener -no-visitor Stop.g4`
+`antlr4 -o ./src/main/java/org/stop_lang/parser -package org.stop_lang.parser -listener -no-visitor Stop.g4`

 ## Examples
 There are a few examples in the examples directory.
 Hello world defines the simplest possible Stop file.
 Kitchen sink demonstrates all of the language features.